Doctorbal/zabbix-postgres-partitioning/README.md

 ### [SQL Config Zabbix 3.4 migration](#zabbix-3-4-config-migration)

-On the new SQL server dump the config data from the old SQL.
-Exclude large tables, keep only the "small" one to make things much faster.
-As I did not want to keep the disk trashing I used the compression via `-j 4`.
+On the new SQL server create a new directory and dump the config data from the old SQL.
+In fact it is not just config, but the command will exclude tables, which are usually the largest.
+This will keep only the "small" ones to make first step much faster.
+As I did not want to keep the disk trashing I used the dump compression via `-j 4`.
 Also since I want to restore data in parallel later on, I choose the directory format (`-Fd`).

 ```
 pg_dump -v -Fd -j 4 -d zabbix -h <OLD_ZABBIX_SQL_IP> -U zabbix --inserts -Z 4 -f sql_dump-SMALL_TABLES-for-restore --exclude-table=history* --exclude-table=trends*
 ```

 Now restore the tables to the new SQL machine.
-I have chosen to use the user `zabbix` for this import to be on the safe side.
+I have chosen to use the user `zabbix` for the data import to be on the safe side.

 ```
 pg_restore -v -Fd -j 4 -v -d zabbix -h 127.0.0.1 -U zabbix sql_dump-SMALL_TABLES-for-restore
 ```

-At this point you have all but history* and trends* tables moved to the new SQL.
-Prepare those missing tables as specified at [Create Partitioned Tables](#create-partitioned-tables), adjust parameters according to your needs (retention etc).
+At this point you have all tables but history* and trends* tables created in the new SQL.
+Prepare missing history* and trends* tables to the new SQL as specified at [Create Partitioned Tables](#create-partitioned-tables), adjust parameters of those tables according to your needs (retention etc).

-Once finished, if you want, you can already start you new Zabbix server using this new DB.
-Database has all the needed config data as well as some of the production data.
+Once finished, if you want and your environment enables that you can already start you new Zabbix server pointing to this new SQL DB.
+Database has all the needed tables and beside that config data as well as some of the production data.
 All what is missing are just data from `history*` and `trends*` tables.
-So if you decide to start the zabbix server, you should see in the `zabbix_server.log` migration procedure taking place, lines like this (as mentioned I was migrating from the Zabbix 3.4 to 4.2, hence the database versions in the logs).
+So if you decide to start the zabbix server, you should see in the `zabbix_server.log` migration procedure taking place, lines like this (as already mentioned I was migrating from the Zabbix 3.4 to 4.2, hence the database versions in the logs).

 ```
   6330:20190512:020451.749 using configuration file: /etc/zabbix/zabbix_server.conf